SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/error-occurred-while-loading.md

 ---
-title: Error occurred while loading ‘Application Name’ Web Application
-description: >-
-  This article explains how to handle issue when Web Application load is not working properly.
+description: This article explains how to handle issue when Web Application load is not working properly.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # Error occurred while loading Web Application